-Within ten months of engaging licensed EOS Implementer Cesar Quintero, Brett Trembly was able to achieve his goal of spending more time working on the business, instead of in the business.
+Within 10 months of engaging The Profit Recipe, Brett Trembly was able to achieve his goal of spending more time working on the business, instead of in the business.

 Miami-based attorney Brett Trembly wasn’t struggling to grow when he hired The Profit Recipe in January 2018.
 He was struggling with how to prepare for all the growth that lay ahead.

 “We were at full capacity,” recalls Trembly, founding partner of Trembly Law Firm.
 “Our challenge was moving to the next level.
 I knew I had to get away from the mindset of being an attorney and operate as an actual business owner.
 It was time to get people to buy in and start spreading some of the responsibility for the growth we were experiencing.”